dojo/docs/dojox/calendar.rst

        data-dojo-props="dateInterval:'day',columnViewProps:{minHours:6}"
        style="position:relative;width:500px;height:500px"></div>

+The time of day displayed is defined by the minHours (8 by default) and maxHours (18 by default) properties.
+For example to show the entire day set minHours to 0 and maxHours to 24.

 Note: The ColumnView can be replaced by the SimpleColumnView widget which is a columns view without the secondary sheet.
 See advanced configuration to see how to use this alternate view.

 Matrix View